jacoban/implicit_coordination/README.md

 # implicit_coordination

 The brute-force version of the implicit coordination algorithm for multirobot non-adversarial search described in Hollinger et al., IJRR 2009.
 The algorithm is implemented in C++.
+For input / output and usage, see the docs folder.

 ## Installation
 1. Install [ROS](http://www.ros.org/)